It is common knowledge that our climate is warming up and it is everyone's responsibility to do their bit to improve the environment around us.

 Well-managed forests can be a renewable, sustainable source of energy that helps us to reduce greenhouse gas emissions by displacing the use of oil, coal and gas.

 Some may view a woodstove as old fashioned but that image is now out of date.
-Things have changed alot in recent years and innovative research has transformed the trusty old woodburner from a clunky black box into a marvel of modern heating technology without losing the charm of a real fire.
+Things have changed a lot in recent years and innovative research has transformed the trusty old woodburner from a clunky black box into a marvel of modern heating technology without losing the charm of a real fire.
+SIA EcoDesign approved stoves are up to 90% more efficient than an open fire.
+If people swapped from using their open fires to installing an EcoDesign Ready stove, the amount of carbon dioxide emitted into the atmosphere from woodburning alone would dramatically diminish meaning that the air we breathe is far cleaner.

 Hardwoods for example Oak, Ash, Beech and Birch are denser and as such burn slower which makes these logs ideal for using in a stove.
 Softwoods for example Spruce, Pine and Fir are softer and as such burn faster so these are not the best.